GadgetAngel/Voron2.4_My_Build_Log/README.md

 ---

 So I could use option 3 & 4 **OR** 5 & 6.
-Since I plan on LEDS and running a Raspberry Pi 4B with a solid state disk drive via USB 3.1 interface instead of using a Micro-SD card I want to have enough power to add extras to the Voron Build.
+Since I plan on LEDS; running a Raspberry Pi 4B with a solid state disk drive (via USB 3.1 interface instead of using a Micro-SD card); and a camera, I want to have enough power to add extras to the Voron Build.

 I opted to buy the following: